ysuarez/git_learning/README.md

 # This is my test of pycharm git features

-## List of keyboard shorcuts
+## List of keyboard shortcuts

 * to do
-  * figure out a quick set of commnds I shoudl use
+  * figure out a quick set of commands I should use
   * for example
     * add, commit, push
     * show log, diff
-  * though havign a little bit of clicking is not the end of the world
+  * though having a little bit of clicking is not the end of the world
-  * ont he other hand, I want to try to avoid a ton of commits, bu I also don't want to lose data in HD diesI
+  * on the other hand, I want to try to avoid a ton of commits, but I also don't want to lose data in HD diesI
-    * I haev an idea
+    * I have an idea
       * I will explore usign a topic branch (whcih is always good)
       * then do rebase and squashing all of my commmits to make me look smart
-        * need to resaserch this
+        * need to research this
     * maybe I can create cron job to create autoamted back ups to the cloud???